Little Bella has taken the hearts of our family and everyone that meets her. She is our 2nd DS adoption, and we want to share her story with all.

 So once I get home and ready to decorate, I need to find some butterflies for the walls and some to add to the curtains.
 They will have to work with red and black.
 We’ll figure it out.
 And hopefully we can find a good quilt or Mama will make Bella a butterfly quilt .
 Nothing like begging, huh?! :).

 But keeping all that in mind, Joy – my lady bug, and Bella – my butterfly, imagine my delight when I saw this picture outside Bella’s new room.
-I was feeling a little upset that we were going to be totally in the isolation room – not just everyone covered, picture 001gloved, and masked, but now all the way in isolation.
+I was feeling a little upset that we were going to be totally in the isolation room – not just everyone covered, gloved, and masked, but now all the way in isolation.
 I was having bad memories of laying in St. Luke’s for 5 weeks waiting for Jessi to grow inside of me.
 So this was my “tender mercy” from my loving Father in Heaven.
 A picture of my girls. :)

 But Mama, You Said It Was Going To Be Good News………..